isaacxw/Spotified/README.md

 # Spotified

-Spotified helps you visualize your listening habits and offer insights into your favorite artist, song, and playlist.
+Spotified helps you visualize your listening habits and offer insights into your favorite artists, songs, and playlists.

 ### Technologies Used